mimiframework/mimiframework.github.io/index.md

 @def title = "Mimi"

-# Mimi: An Integrated Assessment Modeling Framework
+# Mimi

 \tableofcontents <!-- you can use \toc as well -->

-## Introduction
+## Mimi: An Integrated Assessment Modeling Framework

 Mimi is a [Julia](http://julialang.org) package for [integrated assessment models](https://en.wikipedia.org/wiki/Integrated_assessment_modelling) developed in connection with Resources for the Future's [Social Cost of Carbon Initiative](https://www.rff.org/topics/scc/).

 The source code for this package is located on Github [here](https://github.com/mimiframework/Mimi.jl), and for detailed information on the installation and use of this package, as well as several tutorials, please see the [Documentation](https://www.mimiframework.org/Mimi.jl/stable/).
 For specific requests for new functionality, or bug reports, please add an [Issue](https://github.com/mimiframework/Mimi.jl/issues) to the repository.